 When calling externally compiled modules that are Ada program units, the type matching and subprogram interface signatures are monitored and checked as part of the compilation and linking of the full application.
 When calling externally compiled modules in other programming languages, additional steps are needed to ensure that the number and types of the parameters for these external modules are correct.

-C.36.2 Guidance to language users
+6.35.2 Guidance to language users

 Do not use default expressions for formal parameters.